 The artists designed this edition for the not-for-profit Escuela 21, which was founded by Lucy and Jorge to support educational opportunities for under privileged children across South America.
 The first in a series of benefit diners were staged across Mexico City, for a total of 900 guests.
-The diners took place in the Diego Rivero Museum, the Couvent de la Mercedes and the Casa de Francia.
+The diners took place in the Diego Rivera Museum, the Convento de la Merced and the Casa de Francia.

 To purchase Studio Orta Editions